 We have several special events during the year led by volunteers.
 The Chili Cook-off, Chocolate Auction, Bake Sale, Easter Egg Hunt, Crafters’ Fair, and others are fun for the whole congregation.
 Some of these activities raise funds for our High School Youth to go on the Boston Heritage Trip every two years.

 Each year we have various workdays to improve our buildings and grounds.
-These may include playground, landscaping, cleaning and/or RE wing painting.
+These may include playground, landscaping, cleaning and/or CYRE wing painting.

 We often need chaperones for special events, such as CONs at The Mountain Retreat and Learning Center, Social Action field trips, Youth Group outings or the Boston Heritage trip.